Why is Your Google Ads Account's 'Quality Score' Dropping in 2026? The Impact of Landing Page Experience and Lighthouse Scores on Advertising Costs

 Does hosting performance affect the quality score?

-Is landing page speed sufficient on its own?
+Is landing page speed alone sufficient?

-Speed is a very important foundation, but it is not sufficient on its own.
-The content of the page must fulfill the promise made in the ad and include a clear call to action (CTA).
-If a user quickly enters the page but leaves without finding what they are searching for, this negatively impacts the quality score.
+Speed is a very important foundation, but it is not sufficient alone.
+The page content must also meet the promises made in the ad and contain a clear call to action (CTA).
+If a user quickly accesses the page and leaves without finding what they are looking for, this negatively impacts the quality score.

-Conclusion: Stay One Step Ahead of the Competition in 2026
+Conclusion: Stay One Step Ahead in 2026